-We show the simulation results using five different schemes when the physical transmission rates are T = 700 and 2100 kb/s in Tables II and III, respectively.
-The five schemes are 1) the centralized optimal (CO), 2) the theoretical upper bound $U(\mathbf{A}{-v})$ (UB), 3) the myopic best response without learning (NE), 4) the user m_1 adopting adaptive reinforcement learning with private information feedback in AR, and 5) the user m_1 adopting adaptive action learning with public information feedback in AA.
+We show the simulation results using five different schemes when the physical transmission rate are T =700 Kbps and 2100 Kbps in Table II and III, respectively.
+The five schemes are -1) the centralized optimal (CO) 2) the theoretical upper bound $U(\mathbf{A}{-v})$ (UB) 3) myopic best response without learning (NE), 4) user m_1 adopting adaptive reinforcement learning with private information feedback in Algorithm 1 (AR), and 5) user m_1 adopting adaptive action learning with public information feedback in Algorithm 2 (AA).
 The CO scheme provides the global optimal results for the overall utilities.
-In the NE scheme, each user attempts to maximize its current utility function based on the actions that it observes in the previous time slot, as in (3).
-The UB is computed from (4) for m_1 given the exact response of the other four users $(u_1 = U(\mathbf{A}{-1}^{\text{fors}}))$.
-Since user m_1 is in the middle of the topology, we select m_1 to be the foresighted user who learns from the information feedback.
-Each simulation result is averaged over 500 time slots in the dynamic network settings with mutual interference in (1).
+In the NE scheme, each user attempt to maximize its current utility function based on the actions they observe in the previous time slot as in equation (3).
+The UB is computed from equation (4) for m_1 given the exact response of the other four users $(u_1 = U(\mathbf{A}{-1}^{fors}))$.
+Since, the user m_1 is in the middle of the topology, we select m_1 to be the foresighted user who learns from the information feedback.
+Each simulation result is averaged over 500 time slots in the dynamic network settings with mutual interference in equation (1).

-Table II shows that user m_1 stays in channel 1 in the CO and UB schemes, whereas the other four users stay using the rest of the two channels.
-However, since users are self-interested, the NE scheme shows that user m_5 also attempts to transmit in channel 1, and, hence, utility u_1 decreases and forces user m_1 to increase its power level.
-If user m_1 becomes foresighted, as shown in the AR scheme, it will keep on using the highest power level to prevent user m_5 from using its channel.
+Table II shows that user m_1 stays in channel 1 in both the CO and UB scheme while the other four users using the rest of two channels.
+However, since users are self-interested, NE scheme shows that user m_5 also attempts to transmit in channel 1 and hence, the utility u_1 decreases and forces user m_1 to increase its power level.
+If user m_1 becomes foresighted, as shown in the AR scheme, it will keep using the highest power level to prevent user m_5 from using its channel.
 The resulting utility u_1 is higher than the NE scheme.
-Using the AA scheme, users are able to exploit the spectrum more efficiently due to the ability that the users can better model the strategies of other interference sources in the network.
-However, this requires a significant information overhead, which results in worse performance at low bandwidth, i.e., when T = 700 kb/s.
+Using the AA scheme, users are able to exploit the spectrum more efficiently, due to the ability that the users can better model the strategies of other interference sources in the network.
+However, this requires significant information overhead, which results in a worse performance at low bandwidth, i.e. when T = 700 Kbps.
 Note that although only user m_1 is learning, the average utility of using interactive learning schemes outperforms the myopic NE scheme.
-Even in a noncooperative setting, this foresighted user actually benefits the overall system performance.
+Even in a non-cooperative setting, this foresighted user actually benefits the overall system performance.